confidential-computing/governance/terminology/common-terminology.md

 This paper defines  additional applications of the term confidential as a descriptive prefix, such as “confidential container”, “confidential virtual machine”, etc. Such terms have already begun to appear in marketing materials and commercial products, and in related open source projects.

-This paper focuses on confidential computing and the associated “confidential xxx” terms to provide a common vocabulary when describing the impact of adding confidential compute to a computer's architecture.
-The goal is to sufficiently describe the different potential architectural changes introduced by isolating compute workloads so that the implications of securing complete applications and their data can be properly evaluated.
+This paper focuses on confidential computing and the associated “confidential xxx” terms to provide a common vocabulary when describing the impact of adding confidential computing to a computer's architecture.
+The goal is to sufficiently describe the different potential architectural changes introduced by isolating computing workloads so that the implications of securing complete applications and their data can be properly evaluated.
 Memory isolation is one of the new elements introduced by confidential computing.
 And being able to protect a running application changes significantly how to approach computer security.
 Cyber-attacks often start with a compromise of memory contents (extracting data or modifying memory state to enable execution).
 Therefore the ability to have effective memory isolation has long been recognized as the best potential mitigation.
 But protection of data in use is only one part of an application's security.
 An aggregate solution of leveraging confidential computing with the at-rest and in-motion protection is required to fully protect sensitive workloads and their data wherever it goes.

 In cloud computing, for example, protecting data in use becomes a fundamental requirement to enable clients to control protecting applications and their data while running on the infrastructure provided by the cloud vendor.
 All clouds support a shared responsibility model built on a degree of trust.
 Confidential computing permits the separation of responsibilities in a stronger way.